uesseu/ninwavelets/README.md

 If you want to use your own logger, you can.
 Methods can catch logging.Logger objects.

+# Orthogonal Wavelets
+As orthogonal wavelets, ninwavelets can use Daubechies wavelet and Haar wavelet.
+This is experimental and in heavy development, and so, API may be changed in the future.
+Further more, it is originally fast algorithm and there may be better softwares.
+But... some one may say

+> Author of ninwavelets cannot understand orthogonal wavelets.
+> Author may be a foolish baby.

+Waaa!
+I was frustrated and orthogonal wavelets was developped.

+## API
+- DaubechiesWavelet
+    + A object to show DaubechiesWavelet only.
+- daubechies_mra
+    + Run MRA.

 # Advantages and Limitations

 ## Speed